In addition to the Faculty of Graduate Studies admission requirements, Graduate Programs in Education requires:

 d) Candidates will be expected to have, or obtain, relevant practical experience in their area of specialization.

-e) For applicants required to prove proficiency in English, a TOEFL score of 97 (Internet-based test), an IELTS score of 7.0, or a MELAB score of 83.
+e) For applicants required to prove proficiency in English, a TOEFL score of 97 (Internet-based test), an IELTS score of 7.0 (Academic version), or a MELAB score of 83.
 The test must have been taken within the last two years.
-Proficiency may also be met by successful graduation from Level III of the International Foundations Program (IFP).
+When requesting that official TOEFL test scores are forwarded to the University of Calgary, please indicate institution code 0813.
+Proficiency may also be met by completion of Tier III of the International Foundations Program (IFP) with minimum grades of "B" on Academic Writing & Grammar, "B" on Reading Comprehension & Proficiency, and "B" on Listening Comprehension & Oral Fluency.

 f) Two reference letters.